apple/foundationdb/documentation/sphinx/source/client-testing.rst

 - ``databasePerTransaction``: Create a separate database instance for each transaction (default: false).
   It is a special mode useful for testing bugs related to creation and destruction of database instances.
 - ``fdbCallbacksOnExternalThreads``: Enables the option ``FDB_NET_OPTION_CALLBACKS_ON_EXTERNAL_THREADS``
-  causting the callbacks of futures to be executed directly on the threads of the external FDB clients rather than on the thread of the local FDB client.
+  causing the callbacks of futures to be executed directly on the threads of the external FDB clients rather than on the thread of the local FDB client.

 The workload section ``[[test.workload]]`` must contain the attribute name matching the registered name